Intracardiac electrophysiology study (EPS)

 Your health care provider will tell you ahead of time if you need to make changes to the medicines you regularly take.
 Do not stop taking or change any medicines without first talking to your provider.

 In most cases, you will be given medicine to help you feel calm before the procedure.
-The study can last from 1 hour up to several hours.
+The test can last from 1 hour up to several hours.
 You may not be able to drive home afterward, so you should plan for someone to drive you.

 How the Test will Feel